-In the 1800s, Arizona was the place to be to strike it rich on the vast ore, gold, silver, and copper deposits hiding beneath the saguaro-studded surface.
-Large mines brought in workers from across the country and helped to establish towns that boomed in the late 1800s and early 1900s.
+In the 1800s, Arizona was the place to be to strike it rich.
+Underneath the saguaro-studded surface lies vast ore, gold, silver, and copper deposits.
+Large mines brought in workers from across the country and helped to establish turn of the 20th century boom towns.
 Brothels lined the dusty streets, saloons helped miners drink their sorrows away, and gunfights rang out as miners brawled over booze, women, and money.

-Now, these cities are remnants of their former glory and draw tourists instead of prospectors.
-Most were founded in the late 1800s or early 1900s, except for one, Seneca Lake, which saw its rise and fall in the 1970s.
+In modern times, these cities are remnants of their former glory and draw tourists instead of prospectors.
+Most were founded in the late 1800s or early 1900s, except for one.
+Seneca Lake saw its rise and fall in the 1970s.

 Ghost Towns in Arizona You Won’t Want to Miss

-From Vulture City to Swansea, each town has unique attractions and plenty of history to help place you back in time.
+From Vulture City to Swansea, each town has unique attractions and plenty of history.
 And each has camping nearby so you can make an overnight trip to one, or plan an Arizona road trip to visit them all.

 In 1863, prospectors discovered gold in Vulture City, which eventually turned into the most productive gold mine in Arizona history.
-At its height, Vulture City held 5,000 residents and had a fair share of crime — at one point, 18 men were hanged near the home of Vulture City’s founder, Henry Wickenburg.
+At its height, Vulture City held 5,000 residents and had a fair share of crime.
+At one point, 18 men were hanged near the home of Vulture City’s founder, Henry Wickenburg.
 The mine saw reductions in productivity in the 1900s and permanently closed after World War II.
-Now the buildings are decaying and visitors can take a two-hour walking tour through the mine to get a taste of Vulture City in its heyday.
+Now the buildings are decaying and visitors can take a two-hour walking tour through the mine.

 Camp Nearby: Constellation Park

 Just 15 miles north in the city of Wickenburg, visitors looking for camping in Arizona can stay at Constellation Park.
 These sites are primitive and dry, so if you’re looking for amenities, this isn’t the place.
-However, you’ll get quite the deal — sites are only $8 a night, and a number of them will accommodate a Class A trailer.
+However, you’ll get quite the deal — sites are only $8 a night, and many will accommodate a Class A trailer.
 Campers can dump at the Fast Mart 76 and fill-up water jugs just across the road.

 Jerome holds a special place in the history of ghost towns in Arizona.
-Due to the undersea volcano that developed 1.75 billion years ago, Jerome sits atop a deposit rich with copper and other minerals, which prospectors and ranchers turned into a fortune in the early 1900s.
+Due to the undersea volcano that developed 1.75 billion years ago, Jerome sits atop a deposit rich with copper and other minerals.
+Prospectors and ranchers turned these deposits into a fortune in the early 1900s.
 As the mine prospered, it invested in the town to create worker stability by building baseball fields, a swimming pool, and a public park.
 In the 77 years of operation, UVX produced 33 million tons of minerals including copper, zinc, and silver.
 While the population reached nearly 5,000 in the 1930s, its population now is a mere 444.

 Camp Nearby: Potato Patch Campground

-If you’re a Western movie buff, you’ve likely heard of Tombstone, AZ which set the stage for the 1957 classic, Gunfight at the O.K.
+If you’re a Western movie buff, you’ve likely heard of Tombstone, AZ.
+You might know it as the backdrop for the 1957 classic, Gunfight at the O.K.
 Corral.
 The town’s history lends itself to be the perfect setting for a classic Western, having hosted actual gunfights, brothels and one of Arizona’s largest silver mines for decades.
 While the town boomed and busted in the early 20th century, visiting Tombstone now feels like stepping back in its heyday.
-Saloons line dirt roads and swinging barn doors draw tourists into late-1800 style bars and shops to give you an authentic Wild West feel.
-There are even three staged gunfights each day to reenact the feel of Tombstone back in the day.
+Saloons line dirt roads and swinging barn doors draw tourists into late-1800 style bars and shops like a general store and post office to give you an authentic Wild West feel.
+Three staged gunfights each day reenact the feel of Tombstone back in the day.